 A. Yes you can.
-If it is within 60 days of the original purchase date and you would like to return your product for an exchange or refund, please use the return form included with your shipment and call our gear experts at 877-SITKA-GR for a Return Authorization number.
+If it is within 60 days of the original purchase date and you would like to return your product for an exchange or refund, please visit www.sitkagear.com/returns and follow the prompts to receive and RA#.
 Note, that products must be unused with hangtags still affixed and must have been purchased direct from Sitka Gear.
 If your item was purchased from one of our Authorized Dealers, please contact them in regards to their individual return policy.

 A. Please visit our dealer locator to find a stocking online dealer or call our gear experts for assistance at 877-SITKA-GR.

 A. Unfortunately, we do not accept back orders at this time.
 If there’s a specific product you would like to find and it’s not available on our site, please call or email our gear experts at 877-SITKA-GR or Info@SitkaGear.com.
 We would be glad to help you locate the product from an authorized retailer.